-- Chief and Deputy Chief of College Police and all College Police Officers
+- Chief of Campus Police and all members of the Police Department

 The list above does not imply that others should not or cannot report crime on our campus or that they do not have an ethical or moral responsibility to do so.